bullenweg/bullenweg.github.io/README.md

 Matt modified "Response to DHH" to remove the quoted paragraph, luckily [it is archived](https://archive.ph/7ZRbY).

+#### 12 hours later

+Matt deletes "Response to DHH".
+Perhaps the tide is turning.
+Has Matt come to his senses?
+Has he finally [taken some Tylenol](#identifies-godaddy-as-an-existential-threat-to-wps-future)?

 ### 2024-10-13

 #### Offers to return WP Engine's access to Advanced Custom Fields if they drop the lawsuit